15 Companion Plants to Grow With Tulips This Season

 Nasturtium grows quickly from seed and can be sown directly into tulip beds in late spring, when all danger of frost has passed.
 With mounds of dark green, peltate (shield-shaped) leaves that can reach widths of up to 4 inches, nasturtium’s foliage is mound-like in habit and will cover faded bulb foliage well.

-The genus contains about 80 species, ranging from small, 1 foot specimens to rambling 10 foot vines.
+The genus contains about 80 species, ranging from small, 1-foot specimens to rambling 10-foot vines.
 Flowers are typically yellow, orange, or red and last until the first frost.
-As an added bonus, nasturtium are known to repel aphids, a major tulip foe.
+As an added bonus, nasturtium is known to repel aphids, a major tulip foe.
 These flowers are also edible, with a somewhat peppery taste similar to watercress.

 Hostas